-The porte-cochere is connected to the main house via a glassy breezeway, and a small potting shed on the opposite side balances the composition.
-The two-car entrance is spanned by a sculptural exposed steel beam layered with a stone arch.
-In the severe winter months, custom Douglas fir barn doors close over the opposite opening to protect the space from drifting snow.
+The porte-cochère is connected to the main house via a glassed-in breezeway opposite an enclosed potting shed.
+The two automobile entrances are spanned by exposed sculptural steel beams, each surmounted with an open stone arch.
+In the winter months, custom Douglas fir barn doors close to protect the space from drifting snow.